Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/SamiPhoenix/emily-works.md

     ## ℹ Use `spec()` to retrieve the full column specification for this data.
     ## ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.

-On the website you will see that they also have data on which Kingdom the various Classes belong to, we want to add this data semi-automatically.

-Manually note the different Kingdoms and in what order they appear in the online table.

-Use lag() and/or fill() alongside the fact that the table is ordered lexicographically by Class-name within each Kingdom to automatically find the boundaries between the different Kingdoms.

-Add the Kingdom information in a new column named Kingdom

 ## Add Kingdom Data

     kingdoms <- c("Animalia", "Chromista", "Fungi", "Plantae") # list kingdoms in the order they appear in